 Moreover, these “smart customers” desire to provide feedback on the development and deployment of the solutions they use.
 For any application provider, UX UI design is a key mechanism for such dialog with their “smart customers”.
 Additionally, it helps the application provider to venture into new market segments without a whole lot of investments.

 But one may ask if there is any value by emphasizing UX UI design in their business strategy.
 Well, it might sound intuitive or perhaps obvious what the answer should be.

 Actually, it turns out that there are results from objective measurements.
 These show that the business value of design is quite significant.
 The McKinsey report, “The Business Value of Design” nicely quantifies this business value from good design.

 More about the McKinsey report on Business Value of Design:

-The authors quantify “good design” in terms of McKinsey Design Index (MDI), which is a composition of four design themes:
+The authors quantify “good design” in terms of the McKinsey Design Index (MDI), which is a composition of four design themes:

 (1) analytical leadership in design, which is about measuring and driving design performance with the same rigor as revenues and costs

 (2) cross-functional design talent, which makes user-centric design everyone’s responsibility

 (3) continuous iteration in design, which is continuous iteration with end-users and